kellie-cat/portfolio-one-cats/README.md

 ### Future Implementations

 - Ideally, more space for photos on each cat's page would be great, as they are very photogenic creatures.
 A photo reel that could be swiped through with arrows to alert the user to scroll through extra pictures would be a way of displaying all photos even on small devices.
+I would like to learn how to use Responsive images for different media queries and this could be used to update the page and keep load times as low as feasible in the future.

-- The ability to enlarge photos on small screens would be beneficial for people with sight impairments.
+- The ability to enlarge photos on small screens would be beneficial, especially for people with sight impairments.
 - JavaScript would be beneficial for the contact page.
 At present it is just a form, the information is not sent anywhere or stored.
+- The photos in the Story section are block elements and should be integrated into the text to improve the UX on larger screen sizes.
+- The hero image becomes overly cropped on larger screens of over 3500px.
+- Going forward, I have learned to give the HTML elements proper classes from the beginning, rather than targetting the element itself, as going back through the code and reclassifying certain elements and looking for the matching CSS is doable.
+But it can be tedious and lead to issues with the changes taking some time to implement.

 ### Accessibility